 The methodology I will use is to analyse the metaphors behind the terms qing and dao.
 I will argue that the meaning of qing in the Xingzimingchu is a metaphor that identifies what is hidden inside the individual with the state secrets.
 I will also argue that behind dao there is a metaphor that identifies a path with the correct way through which human behaviour must move.
 Since qing is an inner entity that needs external guidance, I consider it a term similar to the pathos.
 In the same way as dao, logos is an external object that can be used to guide human behaviour.

 Geir Sigurðsson, “Aging in Classical Chinese Philosophy”

-In the history of Western philosophy, scarce attention has been given to the notion of aging.
+In the history of Western philosophy, scarce attention has been given to the notion of ageing.
 Certainly, death has always been a popular topic, both as a mystical/religious and more recently an existential issue, but, with some notable exceptions, the chronological process leading to natural death has been for the most part neglected.
-However, in classical Chinese philosophical writings, aging has always featured rather prominently as a natural aspect of life to be pondered and discussed no less than others.
-In this lecture, I want to outline mainly two seminal approaches to aging by classical Chinese philosophers, which rather neatly portrays the main focal distinction between the Confucian and the Daoist schools.
-I will argue, first, that the underlying importance of temporality in Chinese philosophy necessarily brings about a keen awareness of aging as a part of life, and, secondly, that the scope and different foci of the Confucian/Daoist views offer together an alluring alternative to the current notion of ‘successful aging.’
+However, in classical Chinese philosophical writings, ageing has always featured rather prominently as a natural aspect of life to be pondered and discussed no less than others.
+In this lecture, I want to outline mainly two seminal approaches to ageing by classical Chinese philosophers, which rather neatly portrays the main focal distinction between the Confucian and the Daoist schools.
+I will argue, first, that the underlying importance of temporality in Chinese philosophy necessarily brings about a keen awareness of ageing as a part of life, and, secondly, that the scope and different foci of the Confucian/Daoist views offer together an alluring alternative to the current notion of ‘successful ageing.’

 Event Timeslots (1)